Dragon-Hatcher/type-system-chess/README.md

 ### Rust

 Rust types are a real pain to work with.
+To give a little taste: the Typescript program is about 900 lines of code (including the FEN parser) to the Rust version's 5000.
 A few issues[^1] I encountered:

 - Every Computation has to be performed twice.